Battling addiction and ready for treatment?

 - Adventure therapy encourages healthcare professionals to participate in adventurous activities like playing games, hiking, or camping.
 It can help professionals learn why they struggle with addiction and how they react to stressful situations.

 - Art therapy can help healthcare professionals address issues that led to their substance use and addiction.

 - Equine therapy involves caring for a horse to explore emotional issues without judgment.
-The relationship the patient develops with the horse will parallel how they relate to others, and issues that are often hidden by the patient will come out while interacting with the horse.
+The patient’s relationship with the horse will parallel how they relate to others, and issues that the patient often hides will come out while interacting with the horse.